 Now that Lithuania regulates online betting, you have a handful of options to play online at licensed and regulated websites.
 The four mentioned above are the only sites that are fully, unquestionably legal.
 All other betting websites that accept Lithuanian players are in violation of the law.

 However, a number of Lithuanians continue to do business with foreign gaming sites in order to take advantage of better odds, different promotions, and personal preference reasons.
 There are no laws that make it a crime for you to play at unauthorized sites, but you should be aware that you have no legal recourse if a foreign operator fails to pay.
 Furthermore, a growing number of betting websites are blocked by internet service providers and are unable to do business with local banking institutions.

 All of the betting sites on this page have methods in place to convert your Lithuanian lita deposit into Euros or British pounds.
 The lita isn’t a widely adopted currency for internet betting so in most cases, your deposit will be exchanged for a different currency during the course of your stay.
 When you withdraw again, your account balance will be converted back into litas.

 Support of the Lithuanian language is rare due to Lithuanian not being a very widely-spoken language.
 You will find it occasionally, but English and Russian are much more common.
 If neither of those languages work for you, the next best option is to use Google translate during the signup process.
 After you have an account, you’ll find that gambling itself translates to all languages.

 Is it Legal to Bet Online in Lithuania?

 Yes.
-Current gaming laws make it completely legal to place bets online with licensed websites.
-The law is not clear on whether or not it is illegal to do business with offshore providers as a player, but it appears there is nothing to fear.
+Current LIthuanian gambling laws make it completely legal to place bets online with licensed websites.
+The law is not clear on whether or not it is illegal to do business with offshore online gambling sites as a player, but it appears there is nothing to fear.
 Lithuania’s laws are directed at the industry rather than customers.